Investment apps have revolutionised how we interact with the stock market.

 CommSec Pockets Breakdown

-If you feel confident with investing and want to pick specific ETFs to add to your portfolio then CommSec Pockets is for you
+If you feel confident with investing and want to pick specific ETFs to add to your portfolio then CommSec Pockets is for you.
+Suited for investors who want to buy and sell ETFs ad hoc or have larger amounts to invest.

-Pockets is more DIY than Raiz or Spaceship, but a still cheap and convenient.
-Pockets acts like a low cost broker where you can buy and sell a selected mix of ETFs.
+Pockets are more DIY than Raiz or Spaceship, but a still cheap and convenient.
+Pockets act like low-cost brokers where you can buy and sell a selected mix of ETFs.

 Investing with CommSec Pockets